 Harry shifted his footing and balance, raising his wand.
 His green eyes sharpened and froze.
-Fleur’s heart squirmed and wriggled under her ribs.
-A strong desire to crush her lips against his flared through her.
+Fleur’s heart squirmed and wriggled under her ribs, and a strong desire to crush her lips against his swept through her.

 Later, mon Cœur.
 Fire coursed through her blood.
-And soon, more than just kisses, too.
+And soon, more than just kisses.
 You’re mine.

 She cast her hex.
-Harry deflected hers, sending it hissing off to one side.
+Harry deflected it, sending it hissing off to one side.
 Gabby’s struck him on the hip.

 ‘Not at the same time, Gabby,’ Fleur chided.